mgkahn/n6293_ui/README.md

    - Libreoffice configurations
      - Add JAYBIRD jar to Libreoffice javasettings XML
      - Add Base database ODB file to desktop
+     - Uncheck option to replace straight quotes with curley quotes
  - chown everything in $HOME to $USERNAME:$USERNAME
  - Uses ui_vol mounted to ${HOME} to maintain UI state across sessions.
    - If UI weirdness or need UI reset: need to execute `docker volume rm ui_vol` in CMD (Windows) or Terminal (Mac) window.
 Running this command will delete any new Desktop files.
 Only files stored in Transfer_Station will be saved.